Meredith Music Festival

-Meredith Music Festival (otherwise known simply as Meredith or MMF) is a three-day outdoor music festival held every December at the Meredith Supernatural Amphitheatre, a natural amphitheatre located on private farmland near the town of Meredith in Victoria, Australia.
+Meredith Music Festival (MMF), also known simply as Meredith, is a three-day outdoor music festival held every December at the Meredith Supernatural Amphitheatre, a natural amphitheatre located on private farmland near the town of Meredith in Victoria, Australia.

+History

-A self-funded, non-commercial event that was first held in 1991, the festival spawned Golden Plains, a music festival that takes place over the Labour Day long weekend in March.
-At the APRA Music Awards of 2020, the festival won Licensee of the Year Award.
-The 2022 festival was the first to occur in 3 years, following no festivals since 2019.
+A self-funded, non-commercial event that was first held in 1991, the festival also spawned Golden Plains, a music festival that takes place over the Labour Day long weekend in March.

+No festivals were held in 2020 or 2021 owing to the COVID-19 pandemic in Australia.

 Description

-The festival is held on a private property owned by the family of one of the organisers, Chris Nolan, near the town of Meredith.
-Since the Nolans own the site, permanent infrastructure has been built including showers, compost toilets, and recycled water with the surrounding areas set up for usage of tents, vans, caravans or motorhomes.
-The culture and music of the festival reflects the strength, and diversity of the Melbourne and surrounding music scene.
-Warren Ellis (musician) (Dirty Three / Grinderman) referred to it as "the world's best festival" in a 2010 interview.
+The Meredith Music Festival, often referred to as simply Meredith, is an annual three-day outdoor music festival held in December at the Meredith Supernatural Amphitheatre, which is located on private farmland near the town of Meredith, Victoria.
+The property is owned by the family of one of the organisers, Chris Nolan.
+Permanent infrastructure has been built on the site, including showers, compost toilets, and recycled water with the surrounding areas set up for usage of tents, vans, caravans, or motorhomes.